matkoniecz/StreetComplete_usage_changeset_analysis/README.md

-This script is processing changeset planet file.
+This script is processing changeset planet file and gives statistics how StreetComplete is used.

+# Usage

+## Obtaining input data

 Changeset file can be downloaded from [https://planet.osm.org/](https://planet.osm.org/)